Elbit Skylark

 The Elbit Systems Skylark I and Skylark II are miniature UAVs developed by Elbit Systems.
 Initial models of the Skylark entered service in 2008.
+A larger variant, Skylark III was subsequently developed.

 Design and development

 Skylark I

 The Skylark I is a Miniature UAV.
 It is designed as a manpacked system for tactical surveillance and reconnaissance.
 The Skylark is launched by hand.
 The payload consists of a daylight CCD or optional FLIR for night operations.
 During operation, it sends real-time video to a portable ground station.
 Recovery involves a deep stall maneuver, landing on a small inflatable cushion.
 It has a range of 20/40 km.

 The Skylark is in operation with the armed forces of Croatia, Czech Republic, Hungary, Israel, Macedonia, Myanmar, Netherlands, Poland, Slovakia, and Sweden.
 It has been deployed in Afghanistan and Iraq.
 The Skylark I has also been selected by France's special forces (Commando Parachutiste de l'Air n° 10) in March 2008.
 Previous operators who have now retired the system include Australia and Canada.
 In total, it has been selected by more than 20 operators worldwide.